 Once the glue is properly cured, it remains stretchy and flexible, making it a perfect choice for materials like clothing.
 This is one of the big reasons why you will love to use this glue for your DIY projects.

 If you are trying to join two pieces together, you will need to allow the glue about half an hour to an hour to do its job.
-And to make the adhesive perfectly set in, you need to wait for at least a full day (24 hrs).
+To make the adhesive perfectly set in, you need to wait for at least a full day (24 hours).
 For better results, you may need to wait even longer.

 Since it takes a long time to make two items stick to one another properly, there is a high chance that the items can move a bit due to gravity.
 That’s why you need to make sure you use a support to keep the pieces in place before applying the glue.